watson-developer-cloud/assistant-toolkit/ai-lifecycle/README.md

 In this phase of the journey, you create an assistant or update an existing assistant.
 If this is the first time you are to improve it you should check out the getting started guide to familiarize yourself with the [product documentation](https://cloud.ibm.com/docs/services/assistant).

-By following the process mentioned in the [development process guide](https://cloud.ibm.com/docs/services/assistant?topic=assistant-dev-process), you can convert the issues for which end users reach out to a contact center into a business use case in which an assistant works in sync with a human agent.
+By following the process mentioned in the [development process guide](https://cloud.ibm.com/docs/services/assistant?topic=assistant-dev-process), you can convert the issues for which end users reach out to a contact center, into a business use case in which an assistant works in sync with a human agent.
 Using the "Try It Out" panel, you can then test your assistant.
 Submit utterances that represent reasons for contacting support and see whether you assistant returns the correct intent.

 In this phase, it's normal for some utterances to be mapped to the correct intents while others may incorrectly map to a different intent.
 The next phase of this journey introduces additional tools that can help you improve on the initial design of your virtual assistant.

 ## Phase 2: Analyze train and test data